YahiaM/TM1API/production/README.md

-This directory containes the .pro files.
+This directory contains the .pro files.